 The narrow, bad and old road to the top of Col de Sarenne

 Col de Sarenne is a high mountain pass at an elevation of 2.004m (6,574ft) above the sea level, located in the Isère department of the Rhône-Alpes region of France.
+It’s one of the most demanding roads of the country.

 Can you drive to Col de Sarenne?